embarklabs/embark/site/source/docs/installing_embarkjs.md

 #### Connection parameters:

 - **dappConnection**: Copied from the contracts config.
 This is the list of connections Embark will try to connect to in order.
+For more information, look at [the guide on EmbakJS](/docs/javascript_usage.html#Using-dappConnection).
 - **dappAutoEnable**: Copied from the contracts config.
 This tells EmbarkJS to either automatically connect to Metamask (or Mist) or wait for the developper (you) to do it.
  - Read more on it [below](#Provider)
 - **warnIfMetamask**: Is true when `isDev` is true in the blockchain config.
 Will warn you in the console if Metamask is detected, to make sure you connect Metamask correctly to the local node.